-A plain text email can play into this personalized feel because it looks like an email coming from an individual, rather than a company or brand.
+A text only email can play into this personalized feel because it looks like an email coming from an individual, rather than a company or brand.
 This one-to-one impression may improve your subscriber engagement.
 However, keep in mind that you won’t be able to track open rates or use click tracking with plain text emails.

 Plain text emails are also great for transactional emails – a quick message confirming a purchase or action by the subscriber.